Krenar123/cooking_diary/README.md

 After that you can start by typing in terminal:
     `rails server` -> to run the server ( check 'localhost:3000/routes')

+- You might need to run `yarn install --check-files` if Yarn packages are out of date!

 ### Running tests